adri-standard/adri/docs/STANDALONE_ARCHITECTURE.md

-# ADRI Validator - Standalone Architecture
+# ADRI - Architecture Guide

+**Stop AI Agents Breaking on Bad Data**
+One line of code.
+Any framework.
+Bulletproof agents.

 ## Overview

-The ADRI Validator is designed as a **fully standalone component** that operates independently without external dependencies.
-This document describes the architectural decisions, boundaries, and interfaces that ensure the validator's independence while maintaining extensibility.
+ADRI is designed as a **zero-dependency data quality framework** that protects AI agents from bad data.
+This guide explains how ADRI works under the hood and why it's built for reliability.

+**Key Benefits**:
+- ✅ **Zero Dependencies**: Works offline, no network calls
+- ✅ **Framework Agnostic**: Protects any Python function
+- ✅ **Production Ready**: Built for enterprise reliability
+- ✅ **Developer Friendly**: One decorator, instant protection

 ## Core Principles